 Today, electronic components have become more advanced, solar cells are much smaller than when first developed and the prices have dropped considerably since they were first developed.
 I love my solar electrical system and it literally has allowed me to stay in comfort at places where I couldn’t have stayed just 10-20 years ago.
 For a better understanding on how to install a solar electrical system on your RV, please take a look at my colleague Lindsey’s article where she give you an excellent tutorial about installing solar power on her RV.
 Also take a look at our picks for the best RV solar panels.

 I have an inverter and a converter in my electrical system.
 Are they the same thing?

-No, a converter is used when you are hooked up to shore power at a campground and it converts your 110v power down to 12v to keep your house batteries fully charged.
-On the other hand, an inverter is used when you are not on shore power and want to use 110v for something like a coffee maker, microwave or television and this inverts your power from 12v to 110v.
+No, a converter is used when you are hooked up to shore power at a campground and it converts your 110 volt AC power down to 12 volt DC power to keep your house batteries fully charged.
+On the other hand, an inverter is used when you are not on shore power and want to use 110v for something like a coffee maker, microwave or television and this inverts your power from 12v DC power to 110v AC power.

 Proper setup for wiring, breakers, and fuses

 As I said earlier, RV electrical systems can be simple or complicated depending upon how you want your system to perform.
 In this diagram you’ll see that this is the most common RV electrical set-up and the basic type most often installed by manufacturers.